 WHY MUST I COMPLETE A PLEDGE CARD?

 A pledge card gives the ability for your elected leaders to plan what we can accomplish in the coming year and is the main advantage over people just giving when the “spirit moves us.”
 This honors intentionality as a mainstay of spiritual maturity.

 There is no “Office of They,” as in “they should give St. Patrick’s more money to do what we need to do.”
 Money does not come from the Bishop’s office or national

 Church; in fact, we support the larger Church!
 The people who come and worship at St. Patrick’s are the ones who give and support God’s work in this place.
 Without our giving, St. Patrick’s would close.

 Biblically, the word “Tithe” is understood as 10% and is the traditional standard of giving.
 Many give higher than that percentage, while others are on a disciplined multi-year process of growing into the tithe.
 Any amount you give is considered a sign of gratitude to God for what you have already received.
 We do not preach or believe that giving is a quid pro quo with God or a heavenly

 lottery whereby you will receive more money by giving a “seed.”
 That would be magic and not faith.

 WHAT IF I HAVE A FINANCIAL CHANGE DURING THE YEAR?

 Feel free to let either the Parish Administrator or Fr.
 Shelby know, and that confidential information will be used to inform anticipated financial reports.
 If you are in financial need, please talk to Fr.
-Shelby or Fr.
-Omar.
+Shelby.
 We have some limited resources available to you from the parish discretionary fund in times of financial distress.